tinywasm/client/docs/issues/PROMPT_REFACTOR.md

-# Refactoring Plan for TinyWasm, AssetMin, and GoLite
+# Refactoring Plan for TinyWasm, AssetMin, and TinyWasm

 ## Objective
 Refactor the interaction between `tinywasm`, `assetmin`, and `golite` to improve performance, reduce file I/O, and clean up the project structure.